PedrooAm/Clone/content/courses/aws/architecting-on-aws/september-19-21-2022-virtual.md

 ---
-title: "Architecting on AWS"
+title : "Architecting on AWS"
 description : "Cloud requires a new way of thinking.
-This course aims to give you a comprehensive overview to AWS fundamentals, architectural design patterns, and how to build cloud solutions on AWS."
+This course aims to give you a comprehensive overview to AWS fundamentals, architectural design patterns, and how to build cloud solutions on AWS." courseId : courseThumb : images/courses/aws.jpg draft : false location : Virtual course_date : September 19th - 21st 2022 course_time : 09:00-17:00 EEST payment_link : #
-featureImage: images/courses/aws.jpg
-courseThumb: images/courses/aws.jpg
-location: Virtual
-course_date: September 19th - 21st 2022
-course_time: 09:00-17:00 EEST
-# apply payment url
-apply_url : "#"
+price : 2,490.00
-# course fee
-fee : "2,490.00"
+currency : €
-# course thumbnail
-image: "images/courses/aws.jpg"
-button_text: "Buy Now"
+button_text : Buy Now
 ---

 ### Architecting on AWS, Stockholm - Virtual Session